RACING FOR AWARENESS:

 Driving testicular cancer awareness and survivorship at the Indianapolis 500

-The Testicular Cancer Awareness Foundation will be on site at the Indianapolis Motor Speedway to raise awareness and highlight survivorship at the world’s largest motorsport event - the Indianapolis 500.
+The Testicular Cancer Awareness Foundation was on site for three weeks at the Indianapolis Motor Speedway to raise awareness and highlight survivorship at the world’s largest motorsport event - the Indianapolis 500.

-Through its presence at the Indianapolis Motor Speedway and a featured medical community event, the Testicular Cancer Awareness Foundation is bringing together racing fans and industry partners alike to advance awareness, education, and survivorship in testicular cancer care.
+Through its presence at the Indianapolis Motor Speedway and a featured medical community event, the Testicular Cancer Awareness Foundation brought together racing fans and industry partners alike to advance awareness, education, and survivorship in testicular cancer care.

 TCAF at Indianapolis Motor Speedway

-From May 8 through May 24, the Testicular Cancer Awareness Foundation will maintain a dedicated awareness booth at the Indianapolis Motor Speedway, providing educational resources, survivorship materials, and opportunities for doctors, industry partners, and race fans to engage directly with our mission.
-From practice days through race weekend, the booth will serve as a hub for raising awareness and connecting the motorsports community with critical information about early detection and long-term survivorship.
+From May 8 through May 24, the Testicular Cancer Awareness Foundation maintained a dedicated awareness booth at the Indianapolis Motor Speedway, providing educational resources, survivorship materials, and opportunities for doctors, industry partners, and race fans to engage directly with our mission.
+From practice days through race weekend, the booth served as a hub for raising awareness and connecting the motorsports community with critical information about early detection and long-term survivorship.

-This presence reflects the Testicular Cancer Awareness Foundation’s commitment to raising awareness at the world’s largest motorsport event.
+This presence reflected the Testicular Cancer Awareness Foundation’s commitment to raising awareness at the world’s largest motorsport event.

 Indy’s Nuts - 150,000 Bags of Nuts